 Source Address - Its always good to send CAN messages from other source addresses other than what is expected to make sure there is no adverse effect.
 This is especially important in a marine application where there are two engines with two different source addresses.
 It is very easy to copy paste Port and STBD gages then forget to tie one of them to the correct data variable.
 Verify the source address of each device you have created in the configuration matches the source address in your application.

 Units - Keep in mind when you send a data variable that you use the appropriate units expected for that variable.
 For example in J1939 formatted data, pressure is almost always in units of kPa.
 If your gage is set to psi the library functions will automatically make the conversion but the CAN message must be in kPa.
 Double check the units settings on all the gages to verify they are correct.

 Scaling - Verify the scaling of the data variable you are sending matches the settings for that variable which will be found in the PV J1939 Library or if it is FreeForm from your product specification.
 For example J1939 engine speed has a scaling of .125 RPM.
 To obtain a reading of 1 RPM you must send a value of 8.

-Fault Messages - Use the data logging feature to log data from your application to see if there are any nuisance fault codes that need to be ignored.
-These can then be added to the list of dropped messages in the Library.
+Fault Messages - Use the data logging feature of your CAN tool to log data from your application to see if there are any nuisance fault codes that need to be ignored.
+These can then be added to the list of dropped messages in the Library of your configuration.
 When creating custom fault messages in the Library be sure to send the corresponding DM1 messages over CAN to verify the text message that appears is correct for all the languages in use.